tjelvar-olsson/tjelvar-olsson.github.io/_drafts/saving-a-file-object-to-string.md

 ---
 layout: post
-title: Saving a file object to string
+title: Strategies to access content from Python functions that write to disk
 comments: true
 tags:
   - python